codingABI/appFaults/README.md

 ```

 #### Memory leak
-Allocates as much memory as possible without freeing memory.
+Allocates as much memory as possible without freeing memory and freeze GUI.
 Warning: Your computer may become inoperable as a result!
 ```
 LRESULT CALLBACK WndProc(HWND hWnd, UINT message, WPARAM wParam, LPARAM lParam) {